 The Most Famous House in British Columbia

-There aren’t many legit castles in Canada, but Craigdarroch is certainly one of them.
+Of the legit castles in Canada, Craigdarroch is one of the most impressive.
 This Victoria landmark has been carefully restored to its Victorian-era splendour, offering visitors a glimpse into the high life of coal baron Robert Dunsmuir and his family in the late 1800s.
 Modelled after a Scottish Baronial mansion, this National Historic Site is as impressive today as it was when its doors first opened 130 years ago.

 The Most Famous House in Alberta